 This step is ridiculously(!) important because your heart junk will return.
 And when it tries to squeeeeeze in, you need to have Truth to block it.

 If we want God to create in us a clean heart and faithful spirit, we probably should know what that looks like, right?

 Look at your junk, find common themes, and then look up those themes in the Bible.
-(Concordances are awesome for this or use one of the many free only Bible study tools.)
+(Concordances are awesome for this or use one of the many online Bible study tools.)

 We’ll take my junk for example:

 The lie here is what I eat and do change my worth in God.
 If I eat well and I exercise, then I am more loved.
 If don’t, then I have failed God.